Azure-Samples/azure-sql-db-python-rest-api/README.md

 ## Learn more

-If you're new to Python and want to learn more, there is a full free Python curse here:
+If you're new to Python and want to learn more, there is a full free Python course here:

 - [Python for Beginners - Videos](https://aka.ms/python-for-beginners)
 - [Python for Beginners - GitHub Repo](https://github.com/microsoft/c9-python-getting-started)